aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/styles/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells for .NET 4.4.2 introduced two new methods for formatting cells: Cell.GetStyle and Cell.SetStyle.
+Aspose.Cells for Python via .NET introduced two new methods for formatting cells: Cell.GetStyle and Cell.SetStyle.
 This article examines the Cell.GetStyle/SetStyle approach to help you judge which technique best suits you.

 {{% /alert %}}

 ## **Formatting Cells**
 There are two ways to format a cell, illustrated below.

 ### **Using GetStyle()**
 With following piece of code, a Style object is initiated for each cell when formatting it.
 If ta lot of cells are being formatted, a large amount of memory is consumed because the Style object is a large object.
 These Style objects won't be freed until the Workbook.Save method is called.

-**C#**
+**Python**

-{{< highlight csharp >}}
+{{< highlight python >}}

-cell.GetStyle().Font.IsBold = true;
+cell.get_style().font.is_bold = True

 {{< /highlight >}}

 ### **Using SetStyle()**
 The first approach is easy and straight-forward so why did we add the second approach?